I'm InTouch

-Product history
+History

 I'm InTouch was released to 01 Communique's corporate partners in 2000 and entered full distribution in 2001.
 Early versions of I'm InTouch allowed users to set up a communications server on their home or office computer to access voicemail, emails, pages, and faxes from a web browser, phone, or wireless device.

 01 Communique would eventually incorporate their technology for providing access to a personal computer from another remote computer that they received a patent for in 2005 into I'm InTouch.
 The company would launch a patent infringement lawsuit against Citrix Systems claiming the company's competing remote access software GoToMyPC infringed on their patent.

-Technology overview
+Technology

 I'm InTouch consists of the two parts, the gateway server and client software installed on the user's computer.
 The server, located on 01 Communique's premise, brokers the remote access session and communicates with the user's computer.
 All data communication takes place over ports 80 (HTTP) and 443 (HTTP over TLS/SSL).
 End-to-end communications are encrypted with 128-bit SSL.